 The Engineering Policy Guide (EPG) contains MoDOT policy, procedure and guidance for the planning, design, construction and maintenance of roadway and related facilities.
 It also includes specific technical topics of right of way, bridge, traffic and materials.
 These articles are numbered to reflect as closely as possible the pay items and divisions from Missouri Standard Specifications for Highway Construction.

-The EPG is not a contract document and EPG articles are referenced as EPG XXX.X or "articles" - not "sections" - to avoid confusion with MoDOT specs.
+The EPG is not a contract document and EPG articles are referenced as EPG XXX.X or "articles" - not "sections" - to avoid confusion with MoDOT specifications.
 Where a conflict exists between the EPG and a contract, the contract document rules.
 References and links to the Missouri Standard Specifications are given as "Sec XXX.XX" or "Section XXX.XX of the Standard Specifications."
 References and links to the Missouri Standard Plans for Highway Construction are "Standard Plan XXX.XX".

 Similar examples are to be found in the EPG 200, EPG 300, etc. articles.

-How to Easily Select and Print an Entire Article or a Portion of an Article
+How to Easily Select and Print an Entire Article or a Portion of an Article Using Microsoft Edge

 - 1) Highlight the selected article or portion of article

 - 2) Right-click on the select text and select Print (You can also use the shortcut Ctrl+P)